nagarajurahul/cloud-computing-bash-scripts/itmo-544/module-04/questions.md

 `Client-Server Model`: Here clients send requests to a server, which processes them and sends back a response.
 The server is the provider of resources or services.
 Example: A web browser (client) sends requests to a web server, which serves the content (web pages).

 `Peer-to-Peer (P2P) Model`:Every participant (node) can act as both a client and a server.
-This decentralized approach allows for more flexibility and often better scalability.
+This decentralized approach allows for more flexibility and better scalability.
 Example: File-sharing systems like BitTorrent.

 `Publish-Subscribe Model`: A message broker receives messages from publishers and forwards them to subscribers who have expressed interest in receiving such messages.